Sheraff/whiteboard-comics/new/README.md

 - [ ] *??* separate immediately-needed JS and later-is-fine JS into 2 separate script files
 - [ ] *??* use onload="preloadFinished()" on <link> to start worker tasks
 - [ ] *??* what's worse: using more CPU but less RAM (don't store processed graphs, reprocess every time) or more RAM but less CPU (graphs are kept in "ready to play" state in memory)?
 Do I even gain any RAM by deleting procesed graphs (still need to display the basic SVG)?
 How does this relate to virtualization of grid/list?
+- [ ] *??* `LETTERS` shouldn't be sent on every load.
+Store in indexedDB.
+Initialize within `SVGAnim` class instead of from main script.
+Fetch from server within class if not in DB.

 ----